 Total operating expenses ("OPEX").
-Total operating expenses for the fixed-line segment totaled NIS 609 million in 2016, a decrease of 6% or NIS 41 million from 2015.
+Total operating expenses for the fixed-line segment totaled NIS 594 million in 2017.
+Without the impact of the early adoption of IFRS 15 in 2017, total operating expenses for the fixed-line segment would have been NIS 614 million, an increase of 1% or NIS 5 million from 2016.
 See also note 22 to our consolidated financial statements.
-Including depreciation, amortization and impairment expenses and other expenses (mainly amortization of employee share based compensation), total operating expenses decreased by 15%.
+Including depreciation, amortization and impairment expenses and other expenses (mainly amortization of employee share based compensation), total operating expenses totaled NIS 730 million.
+Without the impact of the early adoption of IFRS 15 in 2017, total operating expenses for the fixed-line segment including depreciation and amortization expenses and other expenses (mainly amortization of employee share based compensation) would have been NIS 748 million, a decrease of 1% compared with 2016.